 Multiparty Agents (Enter the Room) Project, 2012

 This is an exploratory study of what happens when a person enters a room where people are conversing, based on an analysis of 61 episodes drawn from the UTEP-ICT cross-cultural multiparty multimodal dialog corpus.
-We examine the reliability of coding of gaze and stance, and we develop a model for room-entry that accounts for observed differences in the behaviors of conversants, expressed as a state-transition model.
-Our model includes factors such as conversational task, not considered in existing social-force models, which appear to affect conversants’ behaviors.
-We then applied this model to a set of four embodied conversational agents that reacted accordingly when a person entered the room in which they were conversing.
+We examine the reliability of coding of gaze and stance, and we develop a model for room entry that accounts for observed differences in the behaviors of conversants, expressed as a state-transition model.
+Our model includes factors such as conversational tasks not considered in existing social-force models, which appear to affect conversants’ behaviors.
+We then applied this model to four embodied conversational agents that reacted accordingly when a person entered the room where they conversed.
 Here is where we first tested our virtual environment and virtual characters.

 Grounding and Turn-Taking in Multimodal Multiparty Conversation, 2012